KFYO (AM): Before Lubbock

-On September 22, 1928, KFYO moved to Abilene.
-It continued to broadcast on 1420, upgrading to 250 watts by day and 100 watts at night.
+On September 22, 1928, KFYO moved to Abilene, where it remained on 1420 and upgraded to 250 watts day and 100 watts night.
 The station maintained studios in the Grace Hotel.
 16-year-old Grant Turner, later an announcer for the Grand Ole Opry in Nashville, joined the station when it moved to Abilene.

 At times, KFYO has claimed a longer history, stretching back to an experimental station allegedly started by Kirksey in 1923, in Bentonville, Arkansas.
-However, no records show a station was licensed to Kirksey there.
+However, no station was licensed to Kirksey there.
 Bentonville's first radio station was KFVX, run by Ralph H. Porter in 1925 but closed the same year.
 There was an earlier and unrelated KFYO, which operated at Texarkana, Texas.
-KFYO Texarkana shut down in February 1927.
-A new KFYO Breckenridge received a construction permit from the federal government six months later.
+KFYO Texarkana shut down in February 1927, and KFYO Breckenridge received a construction permit six months later.

 Moving to Lubbock

-In February 1932, Kirksey was approved to move KFYO to Lubbock on 1310 kHz.
-It used a site at 2312 5th Street, three blocks east of Texas Tech University.
+In February 1932, Kirksey filed and was approved to move KFYO to Lubbock on 1310 kHz, utilizing a site at 2312 5th Street, three blocks east of Texas Tech University.
 The station began broadcasting from Lubbock on April 23.
-Two years later, the station moved to new downtown studios and offices located at 914 Avenue J. Also in 1934, KFYO aired the first-ever radio broadcast of a Texas Tech football game.
-It then began broadcasting games regularly in 1935, holding the rights continuously through the 1993 season.
+Two years later, the station moved to new downtown studios and offices located at 914 Avenue J. Also in 1934, KFYO aired the first-ever radio broadcast of a Texas Tech football game; it then began broadcasting games regularly in 1935, holding the rights continuously through the 1993 season.

-In 1935, the station began airing the Sunday morning services of the Downtown (Lubbock) Bible Class Sunday morning services.
-The weekly service aired on KFYO until 1946 and returned to KFYO from KSEL in December 1987.
-The precursor of the Chuck Wagon Gang—-then known as the Carter Quartet=—made its radio debut that same year over KFYO.
-They performed weekly and earned the group $15 a week.
+Several other cornerstones of KFYO programming and Lubbock history passed through KFYO at this time.
+In 1935, the station began airing the Sunday morning services of the Downtown (Lubbock) Bible Class Sunday morning services; the weekly service aired on KFYO until 1946 and returned to KFYO from KSEL in December 1987.
+The precursor of the Chuck Wagon Gang—then known as the Carter Quartet—made its radio debut that same year over KFYO, performing weekly and earning the group $15 a week.
 The group included David Parker Carter 'Dad', son Jim (born Ernest) and daughters Rose and Effie.
 In 1936, the Carters changed their group name to the Chuck Wagon Gang, moved to the Dallas-Fort Worth area, and joined radio station WBAP.